neos/flow-development-collection/TYPO3.Flow/Documentation/StyleGuide/FontConventions.rst

 Font conventions
 ================

-The following font conventions are used in FLOW3's documentation:
+The following font conventions are used in TYPO3 Flow's documentation:

 	*Italic*